Marcosp195/marcosp195/README.md

 </h1>

 <p align="center">
   Welcome to my GitHub profile!
-I am a <strong>Strategy & Data Analyst</strong> passionate about building solutions that bridge the gap between business and technology.
+I am a <strong>Strategy & Business Analyst</strong> with ~4.5 years of experience acting as a "translator" between business goals and technical solutions.
 </p>

 ---

 ### 👨‍💻 About Me

+- 💡 My professional DNA is acting as a **"bridge"** between complex business objectives and the technology needed to achieve them.
+- 🧠 I have an **Industrial Engineer's mindset**: I tackle challenges by breaking down ambiguous problems, analyzing processes, and designing systemic, efficient solutions.
-- 💼 I’m currently working on **transforming business processes** with data-driven strategies and exploring how **AI can enhance market intelligence**.
+- 🔭 I’m currently focused on **transforming business processes** with data and exploring how AI (LLMs, Agentic Workflows) can enhance market intelligence.
-- 🌱 I’m currently learning to deepen my skills in **Python for data analysis (Pandas, Scikit-learn)**, and diving into the world of **LLMs and agentic workflows**.
+- 🌱 I’m deepening my skills in **Python for exploratory data analysis** (Pandas, Scikit-learn).
-- 👯 I’m looking to collaborate on projects involving **data analysis**, building small **AI-powered tools**, or anything at the intersection of data, strategy, and business automation.
+- 👯 I’m looking to collaborate on projects involving data analysis, business process automation, or building small AI-powered tools.
-- 💬 Ask me about how to translate business problems into data-driven strategies, process transformation, and using AI for market intelligence.
+- 💬 Ask me about: Translating business problems into data strategies, process re-engineering, and global stakeholder management.
 - 😄 Pronouns: He/Him

 ---